aplteam/Snippets/README.md

 ]Tatin.InstallPackages [tatin]Snippets [MyUCMDs]
 ```

 This will make the user commands of `Snippets` available.
-Note that `Snippets` does not offer an API.
+Note that it does not offer an API - its for interactive usee only.

 ## Storage location

-All snippets are saved in a folder `.snippets\` which is creates in the user's home folder.
+All snippets are saved in a folder `.snippets/` which is created in the user's home folder.